Basic Concepts and Promotion System

 ROHM considers all phenomena that may hinder the work and business performance if they occur to be "risks."
 In addition to working to minimize such occurrences, we also implement measures to ensure that it will be possible to either continue or restore the business smoothly even if disasters or similar events do occur.

-In specific terms, a "Risk Management and BCM Committee" has been formed under the "CSR Committee" that is chaired by the President.
-This committee identifies, analyzes and supervises the major risks that may occur in the execution of the duties of ROHM Group.
+We extract, analyze, and manage important risks that may occur in the execution of business in ROHM Group.
 Furthermore, in addition to evaluating the activities of the departments responsible for each risk, it also promotes the formulation of a Business Continuity Plan (BCP) and works for its thorough implementation throughout the company so that efforts are made to implement all possible preparations and countermeasures in advance.

 A Risk Management Office has been established in the Department of General Affairs as an internal organization for the elimination of antisocial forces.
 It coordinates and exchanges information with external specialist organizations such as the police department and expands and implements specific activities to eliminate antisocial forces.